Your guide to building a future-proof PMO ready for the on-coming AI revolution.

 Tools and Processes

-Like any other PPM tool or software, make sure you take the right steps to pick the right AI tool for you.
+Like when selecting any other PPM tool or software, make sure you take these 5 steps before selecting your PPM tool for AI:

-- Identify your organisation’s strategic goal
+1. Identify your organisation’s strategic goal

-- Identify your organisation’s AI maturity and readiness
+2. Identify your organisation’s AI maturity and readiness

-- Identify your key challenges (culture, technology, costs, etc.)
+3. Identify your key challenges (culture, technology, costs, etc.)

-- Assess every feature and prioritize the ones your organisation genuinely needs
+4. Assess every feature and prioritize the ones your organisation genuinely needs

-- Evaluate the overall tool’s return on investment
+5. Evaluate the overall tool’s return on investment

 Keeping up with Artificial Intelligence

-AI will only continue to disrupt and revolutionise the project management space.
+AI will only continue to shift and revolutionise the project management space.
 Keeping up and getting the most relevant information in the sea of news is getting harder and harder.
 Make sure to check out our blog for some more practical knowledge on how AI is relevant for your organisation.